-In drafting their decisions Panels should explain that they considered all of the sanctions options available to them and what sanction they decided imposed.
+In drafting their decisions Panels should set out all of the sanctions options which are available to them, the sanction they have decided to impose and the reasons for doing so.
 For example:

 The Committee has considered each of the sanctions available to it and has decided that, given the severity of the case, to take no further action or to impose a caution or conditions of practice in this case would not adequately protect the public.
 Consequently, the remaining options are suspension or striking off.

 Taking account of the steps which you are taking to address your conduct, the Committee reached the conclusion that striking off would not be appropriate.
 Accordingly, the Committee has decided to suspend your registration for a period of one year.
 In all the circumstances we believe this to be a proportionate sanction.